Secret Places in Hong Kong

 8. Shek Kip Mei Estate

-If you head to Shek Kip Mei Estate the first thing you will notice are all of the colourful apartment buildings which really catch your eye as you are roaming around the streets below.
+If you head to Shek Kip Mei Estate the first thing you will notice is all of the colourful apartment buildings which catch your eye as you are roaming around the streets below.
 However, the best view is definitely from above and the best place for this is a college which is quite close to the subway.
 You will have to climb some fire escape steps to reach the top and it is closely guarded by security.

 But, if you stay out of the CCTV they will generally leave you alone and you will be free to take photos until your heart is content.